 Atlanta Dream vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

-The Connecticut Sun (7-2) hit the road to play Rhyne Howard and the Atlanta Dream (2-4) at Gateway Center Arena on Sunday, June 11.
-The game tips off at 4:00 PM ET.
+Brionna Jones and the Connecticut Sun (8-2) will host Allisha Gray and the Atlanta Dream (3-5) at Mohegan Sun Arena on Thursday, June 15.
+The opening tip is at 7:00 PM ET.

-In its last game, Connecticut earned a 94-77 victory against Las Vegas.
-The Sun were led by DeWanna Bonner's 41 points and seven rebounds and Brionna Jones' 12 points, nine rebounds and three steals.
-Atlanta lost to New York 106-83 in their last game.
-Allisha Gray (17 PTS, 42.9 FG%) ended the game as Atlanta's top scorer.
+Connecticut, led by Jones with 17 points, eight rebounds and three steals, picked up an 89-77 victory versus Atlanta in their last game.
+Alyssa Thomas added 17 points, 12 rebounds, eight assists and three steals.
+Atlanta enters this matchup having won against New York in their last game 86-79.
+They were led by Gray (16 PTS, 2 STL, 38.5 FG%) and Asia Durr (13 PTS, 41.7 FG%).

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!